 The beautiful Reunion Island attracts many visitors to its shores year-round.
 It is a fairly safe travel destination, though not totally devoid of risks.
 International travelers need to adopt certain safety measures while they are here.

-Reunion lies in the “shark corridor,” and shark attacks are common.
-Do not swim alone or on unsupervised beaches.
-Don’t sneak into waters where swimming is prohibited.
-Keep a watch on safety warnings by the lifeguards present.
+Reunion lies in the “shark corridor,” and shark attacks are possible if you aren't cautious.
+But all you need to stay safe is to not swim alone or on unsupervised beaches.

 Foggy weather in the mountainous areas might make you lose your way.
 Travel only on well-demarcated paths, preferably with a trained guide.